KindyP/group-project-presentation/README.md

 ## **Benefits**

-Depending on the team, they report (or reasonably target) shorter lead times, more frequent deployments, and fewer defects that escape, as agents eliminate toil and continually check for issues on behalf of developers and refocus their efforts on architecture, risk trade offs, and overall system design and organization.
+Depending on the team they report or target , the AI Agent enhances frequent deployments, and fewer defects that escape, as it eliminates toil and continually check for issues on behalf of developers, refocus efforts on architecture, risk trade-offs, and overall system design. ​

 As a result, developers experience improved developer experience (fewer context switches) and more consistent application of common standards at scale.

-Risks and Guardrails
+## **Risks and Guardrails**
 As autonomy increases, so does the blast radius of errors in the models used.
 Therefore, organizations can mitigate these risks by implementing human approval on sensitive automated actions; enforced least-privilege credentials; policy as code checks during the continuous integration process; and audit logs to track agent actions.
 In addition, teams should define clear ‘red lines’ for those actions that remain under human control, such as schema change requests, etc.

 ## **Thought‑Provoking Question**